jpage4500/AndroidDeviceManager/README.md

 ![](resources/screenshot-copy.jpg)
 ![](resources/screenshot-rightclick.jpg)

+## Use Cases ##

+We want to manage a lot of Android devices and had previously used MDM (mobile device management) software such as **AirDroid** and **ScaleFusion**.
+These tools aren't free ($$) but more importantly trying to remote control/view an Android device was often a very slow and choppy experience.

+So, instead we took a different approach.
+Instead of running MDM software on every individual Android device, we connected all of the devices to a single macbook laptop using multiple 16-port USB hubs.
+The Macbook is running [Splashtop](https://www.splashtop.com/) remote control software.
+I can now remote login and using Android Device Manager control all of the devices with very little to no lag.

 ---

-Tested with 45 Android devices connected to 1 Macbook laptop (using multiple 16-port hubs)
+Tested with 45 Android devices connected to 1 Macbook laptop (using multiple 16-port USB hubs)